ahmad0790/svhn-multi-digit-address-recognition/README.md

 `create_video.py` Predicts for each frame in a video both the location and sequence of streeet numbers in an image. saves video as an mp4

 ## Analysis Report
-`ahmad_khan_report.pdf' Report summarizes results and modele performance using the different CNN model architectures
+`report_ahmad_khan.pdf` Report summarizes results and modele performance using the different CNN model architectures